stefantroschka.de

 2022

 Just as a mirror reflects light, a wall reflects sound.
-Accordingly, two walls facing each other cause feedback.
-In Recursive Mirrors the phenomenon of the mirror within the mirror is investigated through an audiovisual installation.
-Two opposing mirrors become sounding objects referring to the intertwining of visible and audible space.
-The composition is generated in real time and is based on Circuit Bending techniques and feedback delays.
+Two mirrors facing each other cause feedback.
+In Recursive Mirrors, the phenomenon of the mirror within the mirror is explored through a sound installation.
+Two opposing mirrors become sounding objects that refer to the entanglement of visible and audible space.
+The composition is based on circuit bending techniques and feedback delays and is generated in real time.

 DAHIN HÖREN, WO NICHTS KLINGT